 Capital punishment-Aggravated first degree murder: Chapter 10.95 RCW.
-Additional notes found at www.leg.wa.gov

 9A.32.050 Murder in the second degree.
 (1) A person is guilty of murder in the second degree when:

 (a) With intent to cause the death of another person but without premeditation, he or she causes the death of such person or of a third person; or